P3r3N03L/AFONDLINUX/README.md

 This repository host the python files for the project number 6 of the AIC training by Openclassrooms.

-This files will allow administrators to prepare computers for the linux training :
+This files will allow administrators to prepare computers for the linux training of project number 3 :

 - update/upgrade OS
 - creation of specific users